uob-itservices/as-business-systems-standards/style_guides/pl_sql_triggers.md

 Use the following abbreviations for timing:

 ```
-AFT -- After
+AFTER -- After
-BEF -- Before
+BEFORE -- Before
 ```

 Use the following abbreviations for triggering events:

 ```
-UPD -- Update
+UPDATE -- Update
-INS -- Insert
+INSERT -- Insert
-DEL -- Delete
+DELETE -- Delete
 ```

 For example:

 ```
-TW_AFT_UPD_ON_SWBDEGC
-TW_BEF_DEL_ON_SWRADMS
-TW_AFT_INS_UPD_ON_STVDEPT
-TW_COMPOUND_AFT_INS_ON_SCBCRSE
+TW_AFTER_UPDATE_SWBDEGC
+TW_BEFORE_DELETE_SWRADMS
+TW_AFTER_INSERT_UPDATE_STVDEPT
 ```

 ## File Names

-Triggers should have filenames in the following format, for example *tw_aft_upd_on_swbdegc.sql*.
+Triggers should have filenames in the following format, for example *tw_after_update_on_swbdegc.sql*.
 We do not include a Jira issue number in filenames for triggers because these files may be updated with further changes after the object has been created.

 ```
 <trigger_name>.sql